agwlprash/Exigo_Pumps/README.md

 ## Fixing double click issues
 There might be a problem with double key press in the API.
 For that, go to the explorer,and show hidden folders.
 Then go to:  pi,  .config.ini and delete line 43,  starting with %(name)s

+## Challenge observed when using pumps with anaconda
+the readme doesn't include the line explaining that "ser" variable definition is commented out i found that line, put in the com port and everyone is happy